sinergia-connectomics-summerschool-2021/scss21-training/index.md

 </p>
 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.
-Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
+Please notify the instructors in advance of the workshop if there is anything we can do to make this workshop more accessible to you.
 </p>
 {% endif %}